sindresorhus/ky/readme.md

 The `delay` option can be used to change how the delay between retries is calculated.
 The function receives one parameter, the attempt count, starting at `1`.

+The `jitter` option adds random jitter to retry delays to prevent thundering herd problems.
+When many clients retry simultaneously (e.g., after hitting a rate limit), they can overwhelm the server again.
+Jitter adds randomness to break this synchronization.
+Set to `true` to use full jitter, which randomizes the delay between 0 and the computed delay.
+Alternatively, pass a function to implement custom jitter strategies.

+**Note:** Jitter is not applied when the server provides a `Retry-After` header, as the server's explicit timing should be respected.

 Retries are not triggered following a [timeout](#timeout).

 ```js